-2017/18 Actual Measure 2018/19 Budgeted 2018/19 Actual Standard Standard Standard 181 The number of claims assessed by 30 June 2020 will be no less than 1,000 68 290 The budgeted standards shown are for a multi-year appropriation (3 years 3 months) wit assessments by 30 June 2020.
-The performance measures reported here were based on revised claims process that would deliver a higher rate of resolution per year.
-For severa Tribunal proceedings and the then-imminent Royal Commission of Inquiry into Historica the Care of Faith-based Institutions, we delayed implementing the new process until No implementation has had an accumulating impact on not achieving the budget standard. our intention to in I reasons, includin I Abuse in State Ca vember 2018.
-The o nplement a g Waitangi re and in 88.0% The percentage of claims assessed by 30 June 2020 that will have an offer made by 30 June 2021 will be 100% 100% 69
+2017/18 Measure 2018/19 2018/1 Actual Budgeted Actua Standard Standard Standar 181 The number of claims assessed by 30 June 2020 will be no less than 1,000 290 The budgeted standards shown are for a multi-year appropriation (3 years 3 months) with a target of completing 1, assessments by 30 June 2020.
+The performance measures reported here were based on our intention to implemen revised claims process that would deliver a higher rate of resolution per year.
+For several reasons, including Waitau Tribunal proceedings and the then-imminent Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions, we delayed implementing the new process until November 2018.
+The delay in implementation has had an accumulating impact on not achieving the budget standard. leting 1,000 revised claims process that would deliver a higher rate of resolution per year.
+For sever Tribunal proceedings and the then-imminent Royal Commission of Inquiry into Historica the Care of Faith-based Institutions, we delayed implementing the new process until No al reasons, including al Abuse in State Ca ovember 2018.
+The c nplement a g Waitangi are and in